The Skandika Office Bike review. A desk bike comfortable enough to replace your office chair?

 Ergonomics and Adjustability

+This is where the Skandika both shines and frustrates.
 Unlike most desk bikes, it features a seat with a backrest, which fundamentally changes the experience.
 In theory, this makes it the most ergonomic option for long sessions, and in practice, it can be, but only after some experimentation.

 The relationship between seat height, backrest position, and pedaling posture is not immediately obvious.
 For some users, the backrest may initially feel too far away, encouraging a posture that takes time to adapt to.